MicroBlocksCN/smallvm/README.md

 ## MicroBlocks Website ##

 This repository contains the source code for MicroBlocks.
-To learn more about MicroBlocks and how to use it please visit the website:
+To learn more about MicroBlocks and how to use it please visit the MicroBlocks website,
 <http://microblocks.fun>

 ## What is MicroBlocks? ##

-[MicroBlocks](http://microblocks.fun) is a free, live, blocks programming system for educators, learners, and makers.
-It runs on the BBC micro:bit, the NodeMCU, ARM-based Arudino boards, and other tiny computers such as the Raspberry Pi.
+[MicroBlocks](http://microblocks.fun) is a free, live, blocks programming system for educators, learners, and makers that its creaters hope will become "the Scratch of physical computing."
+It runs on the BBC micro:bit, Calliope mini, AdaFruit CircuitPlaygraound Express, NodeMCU, ESP32, many ARM-based Arudino boards, and other tiny computers such as the Raspberry Pi.

-The MicroBlock virtual machine (or **firmware**) runs on 32-bit embedded processors with as little as 16k of RAM.
+The MicroBlock firmware (or *virtual machine*) runs on 32-bit embedded processors with as little as 16k of RAM.
 It is intended to be simple, easily ported and extended, and offer decent performance.
 It includes a low-latency task scheduler that works